-Shapr3D is not a classical PH product.
+Shapr3D is not a classical PH product like Slack, Wix, or Unsplash.
 3D modeling is a niche and our users are not on Product Hunt.
 The silver lining comes when you compare Shapr3D to products with either the iPad or 3DPrinting topic.
 We are ranked 19th all-time among all iPad tags, and 2nd if you look at iPad-only apps.
 We also lead the 3D printing category.
 These rankings can be beneficial in the long run.

 5. If you build your product on an existing product you will have more exposure.